National Safer Practice Awareness Course (NSPAC)

 They don’t usually mean to.
 They don’t get out of bed intending to lose their temper, to act in ways that are emotionally harmful, or to behave in a way that calls into question their integrity or suitability.
 And yet, time and time again, it happens.

-Despite increasingly robust recruitment checks, statutory guidance, policies, and codes of conduct, one key factor remains underestimated and underdeveloped: clear, simple, and consistently applied safer practice principles. (note the word principles rather than rules).
-The evidence tells us consistently that it is organisational culture, shaped by these principles, that has the greatest impact on protecting children and supporting the wellbeing of the vast majority of staff who are committed to doing the right thing..
-This is not to say that rules are inherently wrong or unhelpful.
-In some situations, clear and unequivocal rules are essential.
-But too often, rules alone miss the mark.
+Despite increasingly robust recruitment checks, statutory guidance, policies, and codes of conduct, one key factor remains underestimated: clear, simple, and consistently applied safer practice principles.
+It is organisational culture, shaped by these principles, that has the greatest impact on protecting children and supporting staff.

-Rather than focusing on judgement, NSPAC provides a structured space for professionals to pause, reflect, and engage meaningfully with their practice.
-It supports individuals to understand how risk can develop over time, how everyday decisions and behaviours matter, and how to navigate the grey areas that so often sit at the heart of safeguarding concerns.
+NSPAC is not about adding more rules, nor is it about apportioning blame.
+It provides a structured space for professionals to pause, reflect, and engage meaningfully with their practice, supporting them to understand how risk develops over time and how to navigate the grey areas at the heart of safeguarding.

 Book a place on NSPAC